FAQ

 • and the quality of the building blocks they have to carry out their mission.

 A subluxation is an abnormal neurological pattern or an expression of compromised neural integrity—caused by physical, emotional, chemical, and other stressors—which leads to inappropriate or suboptimal cellular responses.
 When the body experiences any of these stressors, subluxations develop as a defense mechanism, like a circuit breaker.
 The body has the innate wisdom to self-correct and heal itself, given proper nerve flow, and sufficient energy and nutritional reserves.
-But if physical, emotional, chemical or electromagnetic stresses are too much for the body’s ability to adapt and subluxations persist, the body can only compensate for so long before it begins to show symptoms.
+However, if physical, emotional, chemical, or electromagnetic stresses exceed the body's ability to adapt and subluxations persist, the body can only compensate for so long before it begins to show symptoms.

-There are so many factors to healing, such as the patient’s age; but more importantly, the chronicity of the health issues involved, and the patient’s energy and motivation to make lifestyle changes to promote healing.
+Numerous factors contribute to healing, including the patient's age.
+However, the chronicity of the health issues involved and the patient's energy and motivation to make lifestyle changes are more critical.

 Patients who do the following tend to respond quickly to chiropractic care: